anakic/querystorm-docs/New docs/Querying/Databases.md

 ## Fetching data

 In the other direction, query results can be returned into the workbook and used to create new tables or update existing ones.

+You can write the results of a query into a new or existing table by selecting a cell in Excel and pressing the `Alt+Insert` shortcut key for writing results.

-This is done using the SQL [preprocessor](todo), which is available to all SQL scripts in QueryStorm.
+You can also automatically output the results using the SQL [preprocessor](todo), which is available to all SQL scripts in QueryStorm.

 For example, here's how to output the results of a query into an Excel table:
 ```sql